ajosedev/knowledge/notes/20220801045634-design-system-subcomponents.md

 # Subcomponents in a design system

 'Subcomponents' isn't a new idea, and effectively is [[20210412143336-compound-components]].
+However, this is a common term in the design system space, and crucially don't often need to share state.

 > **Subcomponent**: an independently composable UI component with a well-defined API intended for use only within a specific parent component or context.

-They aim to offer composition and flexibility.
+They are a pattern that aims to offer composition and flexibility.
 They make the 'uncommon' designs possible, the designs not on the happy path.
 The user needs a bit more work to get there, but they can still be within the design system rather than bespoke.

 Subcomponents can act as a facade, locking down props as needed.
 For example a `CardImage` component can exist just to restrict the props of the more generic `Image` component.
 This can help remove footguns, improve the ergonomics, etc.